Cinéma L'Amour: History

 Cinéma L’Amour was originally opened in 1914 under the name “Le Globe.”
 It served as an independent movie theatre at the heart of Montreal’s Jewish neighbourhood and played Yiddish films throughout the 1920s and 30s.
 It changed its name to “The Hollywood” in 1932 but remained a traditional cinema and opera house until 1969.
 In the year 1969 it changed its name to “The Pussycat” and became an known as an erotic cinema.
-The Pussycat was one of a chain of adult themed movie theatres started by David F. Friedman and Dan Sonney in Los Angeles.
-The first Pussycat Theatre opened in the spring of 1966 on South Hill Street in Los Angeles.
-Before long, the chain expanded rapidly, with locations opening across the U.S. and eventually reaching Canada.
-While the Pussycat theatres specialized in adult films, they offered a different type of content compared to what Cinema L’Amour featured.

 In 1981, Ivan Koltai was in the business of distributing hardcore 35mm porn films.
 The owner of the Pussycat would play only about one in five of his offerings.
 This encouraged Koltai to buy the building and wait for the theatre’s lease to lapse.
 After it did, it was swiftly re-opened as the Cinéma L’Amour, matching the name of a theatre the family already owned in Hull (now Gatineau), Quebec, which has since closed.

 The story of Cinéma L’Amour began in Hull, Quebec.
 Owner Steve Koltai, who inherited the business from his father, chose this location because Quebec’s lax censorship laws made it the only province that could play hardcore porn films for audiences.
 Politicians and diplomats from Canada's capital of Ottawa were noted travelling to Hull to view films banned just over the river in Ontario.

 The building celebrated its 100th anniversary in 2014.

-Houdini's attack

-In 1926, Houdini passed through Montreal on a tour that took him from Rhode Island to the Midwest.
-Arriving in Montreal on October 18th, 1926, he lectured at McGill University.
-A few days later, while resting in his dressing room at Le Globe Theatre (now Cinema L’Amour), Houdini posed for a portrait by a McGill student.
-During this time, he was approached by a first-year McGill student named J. Gordon Whitehead, who supposedly punched him in his abdomen several times.
-As the tour continued, Houdini’s condition worsened.
-Nine days after the incident at Le Globe, his appendix ruptured, and he collapsed during his performance in Detroit, later being diagnosed with peritonitis.
-He died shortly after on November 4, 1926.